quaderno/quaderno-api/source/includes/_credits.md

 postal_code     | no                                         | String(255 chars).
 Available for updates
 items_attributes| **yes**                                    | Array of document items (check available attributes for document items below).
 No more than 200 items are allowed in a request.
 To add more use subsequent update requests.
 Maximum items per document are limited up to 1000 items. payment_method  | no                                         | Create a paid document in a single request.
-One of the following: `credit_card`, `cash`, `wire_transfer`, `direct_debit`, `check`, `promissory_note`, `iou`, `paypal` or `other`
+One of the following: `credit_card`, `cash`, `wire_transfer`, `direct_debit`, `check`, `promissory_note`, `iou`, `paypal` or `other` custom_metadata | no                                         | Key-value data.
+You can have up to 20 keys, with key names up to 40 characters long and values up to 500 characters long.

 <aside class="notice">
 If you pass a `contact` JSON object instead of a `contact_id`, and the first and last name combination does not match any of your existing credits, a new one will be created, otherwise a new credit will be created for the existing credit.<br /><br />